Lesson 56: Contemporary Techniques, Part 2 — Multiphonics, Whisper Tones, and Harmonics

 Every recorder fingering, played slightly wrong on purpose, is a different instrument.

-Lesson 55 covered the two extended techniques that are most easily isolated: flutter tonguing and glissando.
-This lesson handles three more — multiphonics, whisper tones, and harmonics.
-They are all variations of the same idea: deliberately unbalance the standard tone production so a different acoustic result emerges.
-None of them is musical on its own.
-All of them appear, in context, in the contemporary repertoire.
+Multiphonics, whisper tones, and harmonics are variations of one idea: deliberately unbalance the standard tone production so a different acoustic result emerges.
+None is musical on its own; all appear, in context, in the contemporary repertoire.

 Multiphonics